ucheobi/extrafood/README.md

 + Apollo GraphQL -  Ok, now it's getting more interesting!
 While REST API has been for a while, GraphQL has just made querying data so much easy and fun working with.
 There is no longer a need to create new code for new endpoints!
 + TypeORM - This is also an amazing Object Relation Mapper that supports, multiple databases and makes the TypeScript seamless.
 It adds loads of functionalities and definitely a good choice for me.
 + MySQL - Not much to say here as TypeORM helps do the heavy lifting behind the scene through entities and migration support.
-+ Redux! (why not?) - I've not yet made up my mind.
-I will only use this if it's absolutely necessary.
++ Redux! (why not?) - Well, I've not yet made up my mind whether to use Redux or not.
+I will only use this if it's absolutely necessary as the code is getting more complex to manage and the component drilling is getting more confusing (-_-).
 For now, i'm working with ContextAPI and it serves my need.
 + Other (more technologies may still show up along the way.

 ENTITIES